 The latest rumours suggest Apple is aiming for the high-end market, with the over-ear headphones offering unique features that could allow it to compete with the likes of Bose’s QC35II and Sony’s WH-1000XM3 for the title of best wireless headphones.

 Here’s everything there is to know about Apple’s AirPods Studios, including release date, pricing and key features of the high-end cans.
-For more on upcoming AirPods products, we cover all the AirPods Apple is launching this year separately.
+For more on upcoming AirPods products, we cover all the AirPods Apple is working on separately.

 Why are they AirPods and not Beats?

 Before we go into detail about the upcoming AirPods Studio, we first thought we’d try and explain the logic behind the branding - as best we can at a pre-release state, anyway.

 You see, while many people assumed the ‘Pod’ branding of AirPods was related to the earbud design of the wireless buds, that’s not actually the case.
 When it comes to Apple, ‘Pod’ simply means music, with the branding found in other music-focused products including the infamous iPod.
 Forgot about that Pod, didn’t you?

 With the Studio branding, which overlaps with the Beats Studio headphones, it’d make sense for Apple to simply continue to use the Beats brand.
 But, according to famed leaker Jon Prosser, Apple is actually looking to “phase out Beats” despite the huge popularity surrounding the brand.
 Could we see AirPod-branded Beats X in future?
 It’s a possibility.